Couchers-org/couchers/markdown/handbook.md

 3. Paste the link wherever you want to share it.

 Keep in mind: **The person will only be able to see your profile if they have an account and are logged in** at [couchers.org](https://couchers.org)!

+How is the "response rate" on my profile calculated?

+can get an idea on how likely it is a user responds to your request and how long to expect them to take to respond to you!
+It also influences your search ordering: how high up the top in the search you show up (try to get back to requests in two days).

 <a class="handbook-anchor" name="searchfilters"></a>